-4.1.
+4.3.
 Cash Flow Model

-A cash flow model and finance plan was prepared to demonstrate that the City has a plan to secure necessary local, State, and federal funding required to achieve a 200-year level of protection by 2025.
-The WSAFCA cash flow model outlining the planned revenue and expenses for the WSLIP, including locally-led and federal project expenditures, and as presented in the 2016 Adequate Progress Report, is shown in Table 3a.
-The current cash flow model as modified to reflect a reduction in the cost and timing for Southport project and a delay in federal appropriations is shown in Table 3b.
+A cash flow model and finance plan were prepared to demonstrate that the City has a plan to secure necessary local, State, and federal funding required to achieve a 200-year level of protection by 2025.
+The WSAFCA cash flow model assuming the planned revenue and expenses for the WSLIP, including locally-led and federal project expenditures, presented in the 2016 Adequate Progress Report, is shown in Table 3a.
+The 2017 AAPR cash flow model as modified to reflect a reduction in the cost and timing for Southport project and a delay in federal appropriations is shown in Table 3b.
+The current cash flow model as modified to reflect an increased cost for Southport project of \$176.4 million as shown in Table 3c, U5: Total Capital Project Funding Uses.

 The local property assessments have supported the issuance of bonds in 2008, 2011, and 2015 totaling \$41.2 million.
-In addition to bond proceeds, WSAFCA has secured \$4.5 million from the City in Measure V tax revenue, with a pledge of an additional \$5.5 million, for a total of \$10 million.
+In addition to bond proceeds, WSAFCA has secured \$4.5 million from the City in Measure V tax revenue, with Authorization from the City Council for an additional \$5.5 million, for a total of \$10 million.
 WSAFCA also receives "Pay-Go" funding from the annual land-based assessment that is not obligated to pay for debt service, operation and maintenance (O&M) contributions, and operation and administration of the WSAFCA Joint Powers Authority (JPA).